As the decade of the 1930s began, the firm of architect Wyatt Hedrick surely was packin’ the hottest drafting pencil in the West.

 Occupants of the building in 1935.
 Most of the building was still vacant.

-The Iron Age came and went, and the station closed on March 22, 1967 after the final Texas & Pacific Eagle from El Paso arrived.
+The Iron Age came and went, and the last train pulled out of the station on May 31, 1969.
 The building was vacant for a few years and then was occupied by the Department of Housing and Urban Development.
 In 2006 the building was converted to lofts.
-Now the only train that stops at the terminal is the TRE.
+Now the only train that stops at the terminal is the TRE (and TEXRail in early 2019).
 But inside and out, the T&P passenger terminal remains one of the outstanding examples of art deco in Cowtown.

 Some views of the Texas & Pacific passenger terminal: